This article was originally published on December 20, 2024, and updated on April 15, 2026.

 13. Dispatch fees

 Independent contractors, this one’s for you!
-Those dispatch fees you’re paying to keep the loads coming are fully deductible.
-Every single penny you pay to dispatch services or brokers can help lower your tax bill.
+Dispatch service fees and broker-related costs are generally deductible as business expenses, as long as they’re directly tied to your operations and properly tracked.
+What you pay to dispatch services or brokers can help lower your tax bill.
 Just make sure to track every payment made throughout the year for your tax calculations.

 Written by